All motifs

 Echo

 Echo as a recurring image of the absent lover's persistence in the speaker's mind (most often the name, sometimes the footstep, the flashback, or the sensory trace) continuing to sound after the encounter has ended.
 In Taylor's writing the echo is overwhelmingly a name-echoing figure: the lover's name returning through the speaker's own thought as evidence that the encounter has not finished with her.
-The image carries the doubled register of acoustic phenomenon (sound persisting beyond its source) and mythological figure (the nymph Echo, condemned to repeat the words of others, who fell in love with Narcissus at first sight).
+The image works on two levels at once: an acoustic phenomenon (sound persisting beyond its source) and a mythological figure (the nymph Echo, condemned to repeat the words of others, who fell in love with Narcissus at first sight).
 The figure appears across the catalogue from Speak Now onwards - Enchanted's new-encounter echo, Red's flashbacks-and-echoes, Treacherous's name-in-her-mind, Don't Blame Me's name-inside-mind, Delicate's footsteps-on-the-stairs - each instance keeping the figure tied to the lover's residue in the speaker rather than to incidental sound.

 marjorie